skinan/Data-Communication-MATLAB/README.md

 # Data-Communication-MATLAB
-Programs done for data communication lab works using MATLAB
+Coding implementations of "Line Coding Schemes"  done as a part of "Data Communication Laboratory" courseworks using MATLAB at my undergraduates.